-A lot line adjustment may be made with the approval of the Board and shall not create a new buildable lot [674:4 I(e)(1)].
-The applicant shall submit a completed application, including all required fees, and one (1) original Mylar map and three (3) paper copies as above.
+A lot line adjustment shall be considered a minor subdivision and shall not create a new buildable lot and shall not create a new buildable lot the Board made with the approval of may be [6746:4, I(e)(1)].
+The applicant shall submit a completed subdivision application, including all required fees, and one (1) original Mylar map and three (3) paper copies as above.
 Applications shall be submitted only during a regularly scheduled business meeting of the Board.
-An application for a lot line adjustment shall not require notice to the general public or a public hearing, but will require notice to all abutters, holders of conservation, preservation, or agricultural preservation restrictions, or other easement holders.
+An application for a lot line adjustment shall not require notice to the general public or a public hearing, but will require notice to and all abutters, holders of conservation, preservation, or agricultural preservation restrictions, or other easement holders.
+It does not require a public hearing.
 Submission of the final application and approval may take place at the same meeting provided that notice has been given to the abutters and easement holders who may be heard upon request.